Student Centers Policies

 9.3 Digital Signage

-9.3.1 Student Centers manages screens in the Commons Center, Sarratt Student Center, and Student Life Center.
+9.3.1 Student Centers manages screens in the Commons Center, Sarratt Student Center, Student Life Center, Kissam Center, E Bronson Ingram, and Zeppos College

-9.3.2 Dean of Students departments and student organizations are permitted one (1) 10 second slide at a time, which will play for a minimum of three days and a maximum of 21 days.
+9.3.2 Student Affairs' departments and student organizations are permitted one (1) 10-second slide at a time, which will play for a minimum of three days and a maximum of 21 days.
 It is the responsibility of each area director to determine which slide to have posted.
 All signs must be submitted by a representative of the specific department, or officer of the student organization.
-Student organizations in need of help creating digital signs are encouraged to use the free services of the ACE Design Team.
+Student Organizations in need of help creating digital signage are encouraged to use the free services of Dores Design team.

-9.3.3 Please submit your digital signs by email to email@example.com one week prior to your requested ‘start’ date.
+9.3.3 Please submit your digital signs by email to firstname.lastname@example.org one week prior to your requested ‘start’ date.
 All files should be in widescreen format, saved as a .jpg or .png file type.
 This is an aspect ratio of 16:9 or 1920 x 1080.
-Please save and submit your sign with the run dates and your abbreviated dept./org. name.
-For example, Vanderbilt Programming Board would submit a slide they wish to run beginning on March 10th through the end of the day on the 24th, as VPB 0310 0325.jpg
+Include your run dates in the file name or in the email.

-9.3.5 All requests for exceptions to the policies above should be directed to an Assistant Director of Student Centers.
+9.3.5 All requests for exceptions to the policies above should be directed to an Associate Director of Student Centers.

 10.1 Event Parking